West Coast of the United States: Ideology and party strength

 In politics, the West Coast usually refers to the contiguous coastal states of California, Oregon, and Washington because of their similar political leanings.
 In 2017, The Oregonian columnist David Sarasohn described the West Coast as a "blue wall" of shared values on immigration, abortion, climate change, and civil liberties.
 By 2016, the West Coast states legalized marijuana after California voted to do so.
 According to a 2019 Pew Research Center poll, 72% of adults in Pacific states said that "climate change is affecting their local community at least some", higher than in any other region in the country.

 Since 1992, the three states have voted for Democrats in presidential elections without interruption, but Oregon and Washington also voted for the Democratic presidential candidate in 1988.

-After the 2022 elections, the Democratic Party controlled every single Western coastal seat in the United States House of Representatives.
+For the 2022 elections, the Democratic Party controlled every single Western coastal seat in the United States House of Representatives.

 In the 2010s, Democrats strengthened their political power along the West Coast.
 After winning a special election for a seat in the Washington state senate in 2017, Democrats built a government trifecta in all three West Coast states.
-After the 2022 U.S. House of Representatives elections, Democrats controlled all congressional districts touching the Pacific.
+For the 2022 U.S. House of Representatives elections, Democrats controlled all congressional districts touching the Pacific until 2024 when Alaska flipped Republican.
 Hawaii is not usually considered part of the West Coast in the political definition, though it is considered a Democratic stronghold.
 Before achieving statehood in 1959, Hawaii became a state favorable to Democrats to the point that they sought statehood for the territory.
 Southern Democrats opposed the move because it would mean additional votes against their region on several issues.
 Since achieving statehood, Hawaii consistently voted for Democrats in presidential elections, except in 1972 and 1984.

 Unlike the other West Coast states, Alaska has been a reliable state for Republicans in presidential elections.
 Since achieving statehood, Alaska has voted for the Democratic presidential candidate only once in 1964.
 In 1960, the state narrowly voted for Republican Richard Nixon over Democrat John F. Kennedy and had voted for Republicans uninterrupted since 1968.

 All five West Coast states united in voting for Johnson in his 1964 landslide, while in 1972 and 1984, this occurred again as Nixon and Reagan got support from all 5.